 Almost as an afterthought I diverted onto Boreas Pass Road and found it immensely enjoyable.
 From my mental list I checked off Loveland Pass and the Eisenhower Tunnel as I encountered them.
 More rain the next morning.
 I reached my goal, Rocky Mountain National Park but it was not as I envisioned it.
 At the southwest entrance, Trail Ridge Road was undergoing a resurface and was quite rough.
 The first potential campground had been clear cut and still had piles of timber and debris all around.
 Stark and disappointing but fully occupied nonetheless.
 As I wound my way toward the pass the beauty of the place reemerged.
 What a relief but I still had to find a campsite.
 I claimed what may have been the only vacancy in the park in yet another cloudburst just as its previous occupants pulled away.
 I hastily assembled the tent and tossed my gear in.
 I knew where I would go next.

 I met my new riding buddy Dom and his legendary '87 R80, Brigitta in Idaho Springs and we set out to conquer Mt Evans.
-This has to be the most singularly awe inspiring piece of real estate I encountered.
-I simply could not stop taking pictures.
+This has to be the most singularly awe inspiring piece of real estate I

 Later as we traveled east on CO103 I watched as the wind drove the clouds up the side of the mountain toward us.
 I saw the clouds revolve in a vertical circular motion like perfect surfer's waves as they reached the carved out area which was the road we were on.
 I wish I could have captured an image of Dom shooting the curl ahead of me.
 I had never seen anything like that before.